Code-Institute-Submissions/connect-four-1/README.md

   * Verified that if the user presses '2' and Enter they are taken to the Login Screen
     * Verified that the user input validation works as insteded.
 See [Username Testing](<#username-testing>)
     * Verified that once the user logins, they are greeted on screen and that the relevant data history for the user that logged in has been correctly retrieved.
-    * Verified tha once the username login passes validation, Player 2's menu screen load.
+    * Verified that once the username login passes validation, Player 2's menu screen load.

 ## Validation